 INNOVATIVE WAYS TO INCORPORATE HARDWARE

-The key objective of the display was to demonstrate how Lincoln Sentry’s products can be used through the entire home and in a way that brings light, movement and functionality to all spaces.
-This display successfully captured the visitors attention from the moment they stepped in then instinctively guided them organically through the sequence of spaces to finally arrive with product knowledge embedded.
+The principal objective of the display was to demonstrate how Lincoln Sentry’s products can be used through the entire home and in a way that brings light, movement and functionality to all spaces.
+This display successfully captured the visitor’s attention from the moment they stepped in then instinctively guided them organically through the sequence of spaces to finally arrive with product knowledge embedded.

 Kitchen Hardware and Decorative Kitchen Surfaces come together in this Sydney Kitchen Display